 During a Hurricane:

-- Close storm shutters and stay away from windows, as flying glass from broken windows could be dangerous.
+- Close storm shutters and stay away from windows.
+Flying glass from broken windows can be dangerous.

-- If power is lost, be sure to use a flashlight.
-Using candles can pose an unnecessary fire risk.
+- If power is lost, use a flashlight instead of candles to avoid fire risks.

 - Turn your refrigerator or freezer to its coldest setting and open it only when necessary.
-If you lose power, this could help preserve your food supplies.
+This could help preserve your food supplies if you lose power.

 After a Hurricane:

 - Avoid any floodwater that may be electrically charged from underground or downed power lines.
-In addition, be extra vigilant as floodwater could be hiding dangerous debris and areas where the ground has washed away.
+Floodwater could also be hiding dangerous debris and areas where the ground has washed away.

 - Only return home when authorities indicate it is safe.
-Be sure to keep in touch with friends and family so they know that you are safe.
+Keep in touch with friends and family so they know you are safe.